rtsonneveld/sl-widget-popover/README.md

 ## 3\.
 Use Cases

-* This can be used to create a context menu on a page.
+* This can be used to create a context menu on a page when a user right-clicks an element.
+* When you want to provide your users with more information about an item.
 * This can be used with or without an context-object.

 ## 4\.
 Customization